-It’s safe to say that we’re all trying to drink plenty of water throughout the day, especially when working out more and trying to lose weight.
+It’s safe to say that we all do our best to drink plenty of water throughout the day, especially when working out more and trying to lose weight.
 But did you know sipping it at the right temperature can help you shed extra pounds even quicker?

 Many detoxes or cleanses involve adding a pinch of cayenne pepper to a jug of water to speed up your metabolism.
 But, if you’re not a fan of the idea of drinking spicy water, room temperature water on its own is more than enough to boost your metabolism and get rid of your body’s toxins just as well.

-Drinking water that’s not super cold has also been proven to ease constipation as research suggests in the journal Gastrointestinal Nursing.
-The study looked at the after effects that drinking 6 to 7 ounces of moderate temperature water on patients who had undergone gallbladder surgery.
+Drinking water that’s not super cold has also been proven to ease constipation, as research suggests in the journal Gastrointestinal Nursing.
+The study looked at the after effects of drinking six to seven ounces of moderate temperature water had on patients who had undergone gallbladder surgery.
 Those who drank the water were able to have a much easier time going to the bathroom compared to those who didn’t drink any water at all.

 Now ditch the ice cubes and start drinking warm water as part of your daily routine!